HFF-Git/VCPU-32/VCPU-32-Documentation/VCPU-32-Architecture-and-Instruction-Set.md

 - how about a CHK instruction ?
 - it would compare a register to be within 0 and another register: r = 0 <= a <= b. r is 0 or 1 then.

-### Address translation - getting rid of C and D bits in the status word

-Segment zero by definition maps directly to absolute addresses.
-That is "0.ofs" is actually "ofs".
-What if that is combined with the design decision to bypass a TLB when the segment address is zero ?

-Addressing absolute memory is then straightforward.
-Just use a "0.ofs" address.
-Interrupts and traps will jump to handlers in segment zero space and avoid address translation automatically.

-There are two translation enable bits in the status word.
-When they are set to zero, address translation is disabled and any address "seg.ofs" maps to "0.ofs" as we ignore the segment part.

-Protection ID check is also only for all segments except segment zero.

-The LDWA, STWA instruction could be removed at the expense of a smaller offset.
-LDWAX could be replaced by opMode 2 with the full range.

-Segment should be privileged, which means trat protection ID check is disabled anyway.

-So, can we actually with this simple fact take out the translation bits in the status word ?

-How would the GATE instruction work ?
-As before.
-A GATE instruction in a non-zero ID segment will promote or not, a GATE instruction on segment zero will also cause no change of the privilege level.

-Segment zero is the space that maps to physical memory and it will contains the interrupt / trap code and low level system data such as the page table and all other items that need to be addressed when we don't translate.